brkaisin/scala-graph-orchestrator/README.md

 ## Installation

-To run the project, ensure that you have [sbt](https://www.scala-sbt.org/) and Java installed on your system. system.
+To run the project, ensure that you have [sbt](https://www.scala-sbt.org/) and Java installed on your system.

 ### Steps: